 iPage might have only one hosting plan, but it has two website building platforms.
 No need to explain to me how weird this is, I am well aware.

 Then again, with potentially unlimited domains hosted with iPage, you might want to try different things.

-Website Builder and Weebly provide the site building solutions for free to iPage clients.
-Both are decent site builder.
-My personal preference goes strongly toward Weebly, but I must admit that I am biased here simply because I know Weebly much better than Website Builder.
+Website Builder and Weebly provide site-building solutions for free to iPage clients.
+Both are decent site builders.
+My personal preference leans strongly toward Weebly, but I must admit that I am biased here simply because I know Weebly much better than Website Builder.

 Anyhow, the point of the matter is that iPage puts in your hands powerful creative tools which can shape your online space brilliantly.
 No coding or technical skill is required.
 In fact, both site builders are easier to use than WordPress.

-Other than a minor branding change, iPage Website Builder and iPage Weebly have practically no difference with the original site building platforms.
+Other than a minor branding change, iPage Website Builder and iPage Weebly have practically no difference from the original site building platforms.

 The Cons of iPage

 An iPage review cannot be exhaustive without mentioning some of the downsides of the company.

 Were the reviews at Hosting Tribunal based solely on uptime and speed, then iPage would have easily ranked among the top web hosting providers.
 However, our detailed analyses don’t rely only on benchmarks.

 Thorough research also plays its part, so I checked several iPage reviews 2021 has generated so far.
 Most of the iPage complaints were about the renewal fees.
 For me, they are not so shocking because this is a fairly common practice in the industry, but there are other areas in which iPage disappoints.